-TEANECK, N.J. – Dartmouth heavyweight rowing opened its 2017 spring racing campaign with a clean sweep of its races against Columbia at Overpeck Park on Saturday morning.
+TEANECK, N.J. – Dartmouth heavyweight rowing opened its 2017 spring racing campaign with a clean sweep of its races against Columbia and Hoyl Cross at Overpeck Park on Saturday morning.

 Five races (three varsity eights, two varsity fours) were scheduled to be raced, but the fours were cancelled due to worsening weather.